 “We are what we repeatedly do.
 Excellence, then, is not an act but a habit” – Will Durant

-The year 2020 is upon us and it marks the end of the decade.
-Millions of New Year’s resolutions will be made; however, the 8% success rate shows we just don’t know how to stick with them.
+The 8% success rate of new year’s resolutions shows we just don’t know how to stick with habit change.
 We want to share with you the psychology behind starting new habits, changing old habits, and staying motivated.
-Think of this as your toolkit for setting yourself up for success – not just in January, but every day!
+Think of this as your toolkit for setting yourself up for success – not just at the start of the year, but every day!

 Making behavioral changes: